bomccoy/Crowbar-Kernel-Panic/Show-Notes/Episode-46.md

 - Which one should you buy?
 - What does this mean for the future of the Steam Deck?

-## Ember's Adrft Review and Introduction
+## Embers Adrift Review and Introduction
 [Ember's Adrift](https://www.embersadrift.com/)

-Ember's Adrift is a old style MMO made by a small indie team.
+Embers Adrift is a old style MMO made by a small indie team.
 With all the Kickstarter MMO drama out there I thought this game would make an interesting highlight for the podcast.

 ### Technical
 - Made in Unity